Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 9. Use appropriate headlines

 The headline on the first page should instantly explain what the brochure is all about.
 Make sure not to simply state the name of your business.
-If the purpose of the brochure is for advertising, describe the product or service you’re offering and the benefits that it brings to the user.
+If the purpose of the brochure is for advertising, describe the product or service you’re offering and the benefits that it brings to the user, like in this example:

 Don’t make the mistake of using your company information as a header.
 While you should include the main points of your business, it should not be highlighted as the main point of your company.